AI-Hypercomputer/maxdiffusion/docs/dgx_spark.md

 ### Step 1: Copy the Image from Container to VM

-Open a new terminal window and connect to your spark VM.
+Open a new terminal window.
 Do not close the terminal where the container is running.
 First, find your container's ID:

 ```bash